jwickowski/codepruner.com/src/codepruner.com/content/english/post/hugo/how-to-configure-ci-cd-for-hugo-in-practice.md

 ---
-title: "How to configure CI/CD for hugo in practice with GitHub Actions?"
-author: "Jerzy Wickowski"
+author: Jerzy Wickowski
+categories:
+  - blog
+date: 2021-04-16T03:40:58.000Z
+draft: false
 images:
-  - "images/blog/red-sharp-pruner.jpg"
+  - images/blog/red-sharp-pruner.jpg
-url: "posts/hugo/how-to-configure-ci-cd-for-hugo-in-practice"
-date: 2021-04-16T04:40:58+01:00
-draft: false
-tags: ["hugo", "github actions", "devops"]
+tags:
-categories: ["blog"]
+  - hugo
+  - github actions
+  - devops
+title: How to configure CI/CD for hugo in practice with GitHub Actions?
-type: "regular"
+type: regular
+url: posts/hugo/how-to-configure-ci-cd-for-hugo-in-practice
 ---

 Some time ago we talked what is good approch to depoloy hugo blog.
 Now I know we want to use GitHub to deploy it using FTP.
 Arguments for that solution you can find [here](how-to-configure-ci-cd-for-hugo).